frontity/docs/docs/guides/setting-url-wordpress-source-data..md

 The main properties in the settings of this package that are implied in the URL of the WordPress source of data are:

 - `state.source.url`:  The URL of the WordPress
-- `state.source.api`:  The URL of the WordPress REST API
 - `state.wpSource.isWpCom`:  A flag to indicate a special use case of wordpress.com sites (Personal or Premium plans)

 `state.source.api` can be set manually but it can be computed from the value of `state.source.url` in most of the cases